raniamarhoni/RaniaMarhoni/README.md

 ### Work History Section
 This section was manually tested to make sure the timeline appears in a landscape view on a mobile and tablet view but appears in portrait view when displayed on a large screen this.
 ### Contact
 In the contact form it’s has been tested if they enter an invalid email address also the fields ‘name’, ‘email’ and ‘message’ are all required and will flag up if they are not inputted in.
-As I haven’t learned JavaScript, yet the form will not send but a pop up comes up mentioning it.
+Then testing has been added that when they do send a message it come through to my email and the users email
 ### Mobile-first approach
 All the coding was done to fit the mobile-first approach making sure each screen utilities the space it has this has been manually tested and represented in the about me, skills and portfolio sections.
 ### Links